-Planning out on employee development provides a win-win balance to both the employer and the employee; this is simply because when employees have improved set of skills, they are better equipped to take the business to the next level.
+Planning out on employee development provides a win-win balance to both the employer and the employee; this is simply because when employees have an improved set of skills, they are better equipped to take the business to the next level.

 Ideally, when planning for career development for the company employees, it is vital to know whether they have the right skills for their current job.
 Analysis of their competencies should also be done not forgetting the future job requirements and aspirations.